-The opportunities to channel the existing education and training infrastructure towards the aerospace industry's skills gaps would appear to be significant.
+The opportunities to channel the existing education and training infrastructure towards the aerospace industry's skills gaps would contribute to economic growth in that space.

 4.5.3 AIRCRAFT MAINTENANCE

 If Latrobe Regional Airport can establish an education and training capability, then clear synergies exist to attract aircraft maintenance, repair and overhaul organisations to the airport.
 These MRO facilities would be able to draw on the available pool of apprentice talent to add to experienced licensed aircraft engineer resources, which would develop in the region over time if the challenges of retaining skills in the area can be overcome at a municipal level.